zhoupgit/grafana/docs/sources/setup-grafana/sign-in-to-grafana.md

 To sign in to Grafana for the first time, follow these steps:

-1. Open your web browser and go to root URL specified in [Grafana configuration file]({{< relref "./configure-grafana" >}}).
+1. Open your web browser and go to http://localhost:3000/.

-   Unless you have configured Grafana differently, it is set to use `http://localhost:3000` by default.
+   Unless you have configured a different port, Grafana listens to port `3000` by default.

 1. On the signin page, enter `admin` for username and password.
 1. Click **Sign in**.